 3.2 What formal rescue procedures are available in your jurisdiction to restructure the liabilities of distressed companies?
-Are debt-for-equity swaps and prepackaged sales possible?
+Are debt-for-equity swaps and pre-packaged sales possible?
+To what extent can creditors and/or shareholders block such procedures or threaten action (including enforcement of security) to seek an advantage?
+Do your procedures allow you to cram-down dissenting stakeholders?